PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroIntoRegressionAndMachineLearning.md

 Bonus points if you actually run the analysis in R and deliver working code.

 ## Questions or issues?
-In case you have any questions, please first ask your peers or (when they don't respond timely) [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the name of the course, workshop and question you have or the problem you're experiencing.
+In case you have any questions please first ask your peers or send us a message on teams instead!

 ## Resources
 - [https://swirlstats.com/students.html](https://swirlstats.com/students.html)